 - Numerous categories of scrap and waste materials;

 - Firearms, ammunition, and other weapons;

 Source: Office of Federal Register.
 You can find the proposed products here.

-1. H.S code lookup tool.
-You can have a quick online H.S code search via H.S code lookup tool by typing in product keyword (eg. shoes) and select the category related to your product.
-In this way, you’ll get first 6 digits H.S code.
+1. HS code lookup tool.
+You can have a quick online HS code search via the HS code lookup tool by typing in product keywords (eg. shoes) and selecting the category related to your product.
+In this way, you’ll get the first 6 digits HS code.

 2. Search on USITC.
 Type in the product keyword (eg. shoes) directly on the search page of USITC and you’ll find there are different codes to choose from.
-You need to scroll down to the product, whose description applies to yours, then you’ll get both the H.S code and relevant duty rate at the same time.
+You need to look through the description to find one that applies to your products.
+The product HS code corresponding to the description is what you need.
+And you can get the relevant duty rate at the same time.

 3. Check with a customs broker or freight forwarder.
-You may find it difficult for you to identify the exact H.S code for your product during the above search, it is always advisable for you to check with your customs broker or international freight forwarder to get the specific H.S code, as they are the ones who help you do the customs clearance successfully.
+They can help you do the customs clearance successfully.
+When you find it difficult to identify the exact HS code for your product during the above search, it is advisable to check with your customs broker or international freight forwarder to get the specific HS code.

 The HTS classification can be very complicated.
 If you self-classify an item and the classification is incorrect, the mistake can be costly.

 Please also note that you can get an approximate idea of the duty rate of a particular product through your own search.
 The U.S Customs and Border Protection makes the final determination of what the correct rate of duty is.